shawest/neucbot/README.md

 hydrogen isotopes are all present according to their natural abundances.

+After reading a material composition file, NeuCBOT normalizes the composition so that all isotopes add up to 100%.
+The user may therefore specify mass fractions as percentages or decimals, as they prefer.

 All lines in this file that start with a \# are skipped by NeuCBOT, allowing the user to leave comments in these files.

 ### iii. <a name="isotope-lists">Isotope List Files</a>
+Decay chains are specified in text files with two columns.

+The first column specifies the name of the isotope, which is the chemical symbol followed by the mass number, and the second column is the percent of decays of the chain in which the specified isotope occurs, relative to the top of the chain.

+It is important to note that the second column must be given in <b>percent</b> probability of the isotope appearing.

+As an example, the <sup>232</sup>Th decay chain is specified as

+> Th232 100
+> Th228 100
+> Ra224 100
+> Rn220 100
+> Po216 100
+> Bi212 35.94
+> Po212 64.06

 ### iv. <a name="alpha-lists">Alpha List Files</a>
 ----------------------------------------------------------